Roping in fintechs and other payment providers and financial institutions, the firm aims to support faster and more secure online transactions.

-For the Digital First program in APAC, the firm offers the benefits of its own payment processing platform and partners with payment processors and fintechs including Euronet Worldwide, Tutuka, HPS, Global Processing Services (GPS) and Episode Six, along with digital platform providers such as Thales, Verestro (uPaid), Nuclei and Infosys.
+For the Digital First program in APAC, the firm offers the benefits of its own payment processing platform and partners with payment processors and fintechs including Euronet Worldwide, Tutuka, HPS, Thredd and Episode Six, along with digital platform providers such as Thales, Verestro (uPaid), Nuclei and Infosys.

 Together with these partners, the program focuses on improving: